yanggangthu/BooleanDOI/README.md

 # README BooleanDOI

 # I)	THE METHOD
 This repository contains functions using GRASP algorithm to solve the target control problem in Boolean network model, proposed in a paper titled "Target Control in Logical Models Using the Domain of Influence of Nodes" submitted to the special issue ''Logical Modeling of Cellular Processes'' of Frontiers in Physiology.
+A preprint version is available at BioRxiv: https://www.biorxiv.org/content/early/2018/01/04/243246 .

 This algorithm is based on a concept named logic domain of influence and a random heuristic algorithm called greedy randomized adaptive search procedure (GRASP).
 More details can be found in the paper [1] and [2].